simonsejse/thecodingsorcerer/_programming/fsharp/datastructures/catenablelist.md

     fold ((fun a acc -> append a acc), Empty) (fun b -> if f b then single b else Empty) xs
 //append ~ fun a acc -> append a acc
 ```

 {: .note }
 > Beware: our append function automatically filters "Empty" 'a catlists out when calling append function!

+{: .note }
+>
+> Beware: our append function automatically filters "Empty" 'a catlists out when calling append function!
+>

 #### The rev function based on our fold function